NSHipster/articles/2014-07-14-nsoperation.md

 An operation will not be started until all of its dependencies return `true` for `finished`.

-It's important to add all of the operations involved in a dependency graph to the same operation queue, lest there be a gap somewhere along the way.
-Also, make sure not to accidentally create a dependency cycle, such that A depends on B, and B depends on A, for example.
+Make sure not to accidentally create a dependency cycle, such that A depends on B, and B depends on A, for example.
 This will create deadlock and sadness.

 ## `completionBlock`